robinandeer/chanjo-report/README.md

 > Would it be possible to include Flask as an optional dependency?
 Does it matter?

+### Components

+#### Miner
+The miner module includes a Flask-enables API class that can connect to a Chanjo database.
+It provides a number of useful methods that define interesting queries to ask the database.

+  > It should be rather easy to define your own, more exotic queries :)

+Builtin queries:
+  - Samples
+  - Average coverage/completeness across exome
+  - Sex check/prediction based on coverage
+  - Estimated extreme GC content performance

+#### Interfaces
+It might be possible to set up an object with all basic queries that are only ever executed when the interface loops over the query :)

 ### Configuration
 The configuration of the plugin will be handled inside of the default ``chanjo.toml`` config file under the subsection ``[report]``.
 The values will show up in the Click context object.
 It's important that settings can be defined in as flexible manner as possible.